johannschopplich/apiful/docs/extensions/openapi.md

 })
 ```

 Then, run the [`generate`](/guide/cli) command in your terminal to generate the TypeScript definitions, saved as `apiful.d.ts`.
-It augments the `apiful/schema` module with the generated types, so that this extension and you can access the globally defined types.

 ```sh
 npx apiful generate
 ```

+The type generation process uses `openapi-typescript` to parse your OpenAPI schema and generates TypeScript definitions that are then augmented into APIful's type system through module declaration merging.
+This approach provides compile-time type safety without any runtime overhead – your generated types exist only at build time and are completely tree-shaken from production bundles.
+For large schemas with hundreds of endpoints, generation typically takes 2-5 seconds and produces highly optimized TypeScript definitions with template literal types for path parameters and conditional types for optional fields.

 Done!
 You can now use the `OpenAPIBuilder` extension to create a type-safe API client.
 Make sure you pass the **service name** to it as a generic parameter, such as `OpenAPIBuilder<'petStore'>()`.
 Follow the next chapter for more details.